farmOS User Guide¶

 hosting farmOS on Farmier, this address will most likely be something like

 myfarm is the name of your farm).
 If your

 farmOS is hosted by someone else, they will be able to point you to the correct

 Enter the URL into the web browser on your computer, phone, or tablet, and you should see a login form.
 Enter your username and password, and click "Log in" to begin using farmOS.

 The first thing you will see when you log in is the farmOS dashboard.

-On the left is the farm map, where you will see any areas that you have mapped.
+On the right is the farm map, where you will see any areas that you have mapped.
 You can use this to navigate to records within farmOS by clicking on an area and then clicking on the available links within the area popup.

 farmOS is designed to make your records approachable from multiple angles, so it is easy to find records you made in the past, and add new ones in the future.

 The main menu at the top provides direct links to the 4 main types of records: